SDCCD PARKING SERVICES

 Motorcycle permits are not valid on automobiles.
 Motorcycles may only use designated motorcycle parking spaces.
 Motorcycle permits should be glued to either of the front forks and clearly visible to enforcement personnel.

 Disabled Person Parking is available on all campuses and district facilities, wherever the wheelchair symbol appears on a parking lot sign.
 Students, staff and visitors with disabilities displaying a valid state-issued placard or license plate may utilize any designated disabled parking as well as parking reserved for use by faculty, staff, students or administrators.
 Valid placards will be honored in metered spaces without depositing coins and time restricted spaces until 11 p.m.
 Temporary disabled permits are available to students through the DSPS offices on campus (A doctor's letter requesting accommodation is required).
 Disabled person parking privileges are often abused.
 Help eliminate placard abuse and protect your parking privileges by never allowing your placard to be used by anyone else (including family members and friends).
 Vehicles parked in disabled spaces without a disabled placard and/or plates may be cited.
 All disabled placard holders are required to present placard identification, upon request, to law enforcement officers or persons authorized to enforce parking laws, ordinances, or regulations (CVC section 22507.56).
 Disabled person placards found being used by someone other than placard owner will be cited and the placard confiscated.
-Disabled parking violations are currently $443.
+Disabled parking violations are currently $450.
 Disabled placards/plates cannot be used to park in yellow or white loading zone except for purposes of immediate loading/unloading of disabled passengers, authorized vehicle only spaces/areas, electric vehicle charging spaces, spaces reserved for guests, carpool spaces and spaces reserved for specific types of vehicles such as police vehicles and facilites vehicles.